octoxalis/contextual-css/examples/tutorial/tutorial.md

 ![Tutorial index.html file](../../screenshots/tutorial.jpg)

-The `html.context.html` file has generated three stylesheets for the purpose of this tutorial page, but, in a real application, they would be merged in a single CSS file for performance concerns.<br/>
+The `html.context.html` file has generated four stylesheets for the purpose of this tutorial page, but, in a real application, they would be merged in a single CSS file for performance concerns.<br/>
 As you will discover loading that page in a browser, the **Contextual-CSS** generated code is not a simple decoration of the elements of the page but, without a single line of JavaScript, it shows or hides elements: have a look at the `select.context.html` file and its generated CSS file: HTML and CSS are awesome!

 And JavaScript too, because `contextual_css.js` is a Node JS script.